mwcheng21/knowledge-representation/literature-review.md

 **constraints:** statically typed languages, C#

 ### Summary
+This is the most important paper for us, I think we can start by using this representation and combining with guidance.
 The important part for us is the graph representation (see sec 4. from the paper).
 They use a "program graph" with syntax, data-flow, and type information (see below from the paper).
 ![Program Representation](/img/ggnn.png "Program Representation")

 They get the syntatic information from AST and combine it sematic information using the data and control flow.
 They also use 10 types of edges listed below: